AkaneMarsyl/Akane/README.md

 # Akane
 Akaihane Channel is a french image-board project created for https://www.akane-ch.org

 Installation instructions are described in french in the source code.
-Here a translation of the setup.
+Here is a translation of the setup.

 1) Create a directory in the root folder.
 Paste the akane.php file and create the following folders res/ src/ and thumb/.